lawrencemcdaniel-dot-com/html/zicatela.yoga/wp-content/plugins/siteorigin-panels/readme.txt

 We've tried to ensure that Page Builder is compatible with most plugin widgets.
 It's best to just download Page Builder and test for yourself.

 == Changelog ==

+= 2.10.0 - 16 January 2018 =
+* Prevent syntax warning in PHP7.3
+* Add radio Style field type.
+* Layout block: Add button in block editor to add a SiteOrigin Layout Block.
+* Rerender row styles form on initializing a new dialog.
+* Change sidebar emulator 'id' key to avoid conflicts with widgets which already use 'id' as a key.
+* Validate post loop templates.
+* Layout block: Force raw widget processing for block editor previews.
+* Layout block: Ensure scripts load when Gutenberg plugin is active.
+* Support widgets registered using instances instead of class names.
+* Layout block: Add setting for whether to default to edit mode or preview mode.
+* Ensure style fields filter work as expected and hide styles sidebar when no fields are present.
+* Layout Block: Add 'page builder' as a keyword.

 = 2.9.7 - 14 December 2018 =
 * Add setting to use Classic Editor for new posts of types selected in Page Builder settings.